Setup

 • space-rescue-resources

-• all the files in the image below
+• all the project files shown in the image below

 Initial directory files